arthuredgarov/PKMRaw/README.md

-## A simple PKHeX plugin which allows users to vew the currently selected Pokémon data in JSON format.
+## A simple PKHeX plugin which allows users to view the currently selected Pokémon data in JSON format.

 ### Future updates:
 - New tab which will display data beautified.